What colors complement SW 7015 Repose Gray? Here’s 4 different color palettes to choose no matter what your style is.

 2. French Country Palette

-Use this muted color palette and build on it.
-SW 7015 Repose Gray would be very soft and effective on your kitchen cabinets, even bathroom cabinets.
-I see SW 7566 on walls to keep it feeling light and airy especially if you have beams above!
-SW 7601 Dockside Blue is that quintessential French blue that’s slightly gray and dusty.
-Use it on doors, furniture, cabinet work and even a bathroom or two.
+SW 7015 Repose Gray would be very soft and effective on your kitchen or bathroom cabinets.
+I see SW 7566 on walls to keep it feeling light and airy.
+SW 7601 Dockside Blue is that quintessential dusty French blue.
+Use it on doors, furniture, cabinet work or a bathroom.

 SW 7601 can also be your guide when choosing fabrics for chairs, cushions and bedding.
 Get the shade right but mix it up with patterns, stripes and textures.
 Same goes for SW 9120 Tumblin Tumbleweed.

 SW 9120 represents wood floors, grain sacks and weathered woodwork.
-Use it to offset the cooler colors and keep your French country style warm, for example on study or office walls, cabinets, and doors.
 Use it as a guideline for choosing flooring like wood, sisal or carpeting.

 - SW 7566 Westhighland White